Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 13. On the Fabrikam-DP-subscription1 blade, select **Properties**.

-14. On the properties blade, copy the value of the PORTAL URL to clipboard.
+14. On the properties blade, copy the portal url to clipboard.
 You will need it in the next task of this exercise,

     > **Note**: Tenants need to subscribe to the offer from that URL.